wp-plugins/download-code-redeemer/readme.txt

 4. Shortcode in WordPress' editor

 == Changelog ==

+= 1.1.2.2 =
+* Fixed a tiny, but critical output bug.

 = 1.1.2.1 =
 * Added a little more clarification to the docs.